 Creative Capital provides grants to support the creation of groundbreaking art by innovative and adventurous artists across the country through our national, free, open call process.
-We are committed to funding and supporting conceptually and formally challenging, risk-taking, never-before-seen projects.
-Creative Capital funds a diverse group of artists each year—more than 75% of our awardees in recent years have been artists of color—including Black, Latinx, Asian, and Indigenous artists—of all ages, abilities, and regions across the United States.
+They are committed to funding and supporting conceptually and formally challenging, risk-taking, never-before-seen projects.
+Creative Capital funds a diverse group of artists each year—more than 75% of awardees in recent years have been artists of color—including Black, Latinx, Asian, and Indigenous artists—of all ages, abilities, and regions across the United States.

 AWARD AMOUNT: up to $50,000 plus technical support and access to industry professionals (50 awards will be given in each year, 2023 and 2024)

 DEADLINE: April 1, 2022 for BOTH 2023 and 2024 cycles

 Innovation is their primary selection criterion, and their focus on championing groundbreaking ideas distinguishes Creative Capital from other granting organizations.
 While selecting projects that are genre-stretching and adventurous is at the core of our mission, they welcome multidisciplinary projects as well as projects that push boundaries within a single genre.

 Awardees have access to direct project funding up to $50,000, advisory services, and a community of fellow awardees and other professionals who may provide additional support for the project.
 They encourage a spirit of mutual generosity among our awardees and seek to foster exchange through retreats, workshops, and online, regional, national, and international gatherings.
 Over the course of a funded project, they partner with each artist to help define critical moments of development and determine how to best meet their goals.
 Creative Capital has helped hundreds of artists realize their projects since their inception in 1999.